galina-demidova/balances-and-transactions-api/README.md

 Each item in the response list should include the `date`, the `amount` available in the customer bank account for that specific date, and the `currency`.

-- Your solution must include proper error handling and input validaton to ensure data integrity.
+- Your solution must include proper error handling and input validation to ensure data integrity.

 - Implement logging for key events and errors.